Skip to content

 Bottom Line:

 For durable countertops, both quartz and quartzite deliver.
-In short, quartz vs quartzite both offer surfaces tough enough for heavy kitchen or bath use.
+Whether you choose quartz or quartzite, both materials offer surfaces tough enough for heavy kitchen or bath use.

 Heat Resistance